bavan172/green-sense/README.md

 ✅ *Green Sense turns your utility data into environmental intelligence — helping businesses and individuals make every kilowatt count toward a cleaner, smarter future.*

 ---

-Would you like me to add a **“Usage Example” section** (showing sample input → output JSON from Gemini and report screenshot placeholders)?
-That makes the README visually stronger for hackathons and GitHub demos.